Let's Get Started

 Step G: Track your application process.

 We use an online system that allows you to stay informed on various items we require during the admissions process.
-By clicking the applicable link below, you will be able to view which items we have received for your child’s application and which are yet to arrive in our office.
+Once an application is submitted, you will be able to view which items we have received by viewing your personal checklist in the Admissions Parent Portal.